bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    The portnumber for the backend server

 tls
-   Use Transport encryption, currently only 'False'
+   Use Transport encryption, if supported by the backend

 provider
    The provider string, currently only 'S3'